MicrosoftDocs/sql-docs/docs/connect/ado-net/step-3-connect-sql-ado-net.md

 This example demonstrates how to:

-- Execute an SQL INSERT statement safely by passing parameters.
+- Execute a SQL INSERT statement safely by passing parameters.
   - Use of parameters protects against SQL injection attacks.
 - Retrieve the auto-generated value.